-- ✓ Document if ear wax is present in the ear canal or not: - ✓ Minimally blocked = ear drum > 50% visible (= PASS) - ✓ Partially Blocked = ear drum ~ 50% visible (= REFER) - ✓ Blocked = ear drum < 50% visible (= REFER) - ✓ Note: If there are any abnormalities of the pinna, in the ear canal or at the ear drum, check the appropriate boxes under "extra otoscopic findings".
-The Clinical Director will decide if it is necessary to refer.
-If the Clinical Director decides that it is necessary to refer for anything other than ear wax removal, check the appropriate referral box.
+- Document if ear wax is present in the ear canal or not: - Clear = ear drum > 50% visible (= PASS) - Partially blocked = ear drum < 50% visible (= REFER) - Blocked = ear drum not visible at all = (REFER) - ✓ Note: If there are any abnormalities of the pinna, in the ear canal or at the ear drum, the Physician (= Medical Doctor) or Lead Audiologist will decide if it is necessary to refer.
+If the Physician / Lead Audiologist decides that it is necessary to refer for anything other than ear wax removal, check the box "Medical evaluation of ears needed for extra otoscopic finding (NOT for ear wax)" (see screening form page 1, Station 1).